Used and tested on code bases with up to 10 million lines of code. See pre-indexed projects.

 Sourcetrail's in-depth static analysis finds all definitions and references within your source files.
-You can choose from several methods for project setup.
+To start the static code analyzer, you can either import an existing build configuration or choose manual project setup.

 Use Sourcetrail's search field to quickly find any symbol within the whole codebase.
-The fuzzy keyword matching gives you the best matches with just a few keystrokes.
+The fuzzy code search engine gives you the best matches with just a few keystrokes.

-The graph visualization provides a quick overview of any class, method, field, etc., and all its relations.
-The graph is fully interactive.
-Use it to move through the codebase by focusing on other nodes and edges.
+The graph visualization provides a quick overview of any class, method, field, etc., of interest and all its relations.
+The dependency graph is fully interactive.
+Use it to move through the codebase by focusing on related nodes and edges.

-Communicate via plugin between Sourcetrail and your favorite source editor.
+Synchronize Sourcetrail with your favorite source code editor via plugin.
 This allows for easy switching between writing and exploring.
 Have a look at our list of supported editors.

 As software engineers, we know that we have the skills and capacity to actualize all of our ideas.
 But sometimes, it’s more difficult than we expect.
-Professional software development is more often than not a team effort.
+Professional software development is often a team effort.
 Working in teams allows us to solve harder problems, but it comes at a cost.
-When a codebase grows, it becomes increasingly more complex to track every addition.
-Consequently, more and more time is spent investigating the current implementation while less is spent on writing new features.
-Developers new to a project will often have to spend days or even weeks familiarizing themselves with the codebase before actually becoming productive.
+When a codebase grows, it becomes increasingly complex to track every addition.
+Consequently, more and more effort is spent investigating the current implementation while less is spent on writing new features.
+New Developers will often have to spend days or even weeks browsing legacy code to familiarize themselves with the implementation before actually becoming productive.

 Programming languages are constantly evolving.
 They reduce the overhead a software developer needs to keep in mind by abstracting away more and more limitations of the machine.
 But regardless of the language, if a project reaches a certain size, it's hard to keep a consistent mental model of the source code's structure.
 The problem here is not the poor abstraction of the language, but the high information density of code.
 Every line in the source code has a purpose and as software developers, we spend most of your time searching for those small pieces that are currently relevant.
 Why can't we take a step back and see how the components connect with each other, without constantly looking at every detail of code?